Originally posted 2008-06-19 06:12:47. Republished by Blog Post Promoter

 This has some interesting resonances with needlepoint.
-His ideas about color came from the researches on color in tapestries and he used distinct blobs of pure color and let the eye mix the blobs together into the blended shades.
-Sounds kind of like needlepoint, doesn’t it?
+His ideas about color came from the researches on color in tapestries, and he used distinct blobs of pure color and let the eye mix the blobs into the blended shades.
+It sounds kind of like needlepoint, doesn’t it?

 We call that optical color mixing and do it all the time in our stitching.